ForrestFire0/GenericBMSArduino/README.md

 1. Connect the Arduino
   1. Connect the ground of the arduino to the ground of the BMS
   1. Connect the RX and TX to any two pins on the Arduino
-  1. DO NOT CONNECT THE <fix me> PIN TO VCC.
+  1. DO NOT CONNECT THE FOURTH PIN TO VCC.
 You may connect this pin (which supplies ~10.5 volts) to VIN if you wish to power the Arduino from the BMS.

 # Step 2: Setting up the code
 *Just copy the example code!*